tasnimchy96/Global-Summit-Capstone-Project-/README.md

 ## :computer: Getting Started

-To get a local copy up and running, follow these steps.
+To get a local copy up and running, follow these simple steps.

 ### Prerequisites